starpit/spnl/README.md

-# SPNL: A Declarative Query Language for LLMs
+# Span Queries: A Declarative Approach to Interacting with LLMs

 :rocket: [SPNL Playground](https://pages.github.ibm.com/cloud-computer/spnl/?qv=false)

-SPNL provides a declarative query foundation for writing scalable interactions with large language models (LLMs).
-A **SPNL query** allows messages to be arranged into a map/reduce-style tree of generation calls.
+Span Queries is an attempt to provide a declarative query foundation for writing scalable interactions with large language models (LLMs).
+A span query allows messages to be arranged into a map/reduce-style tree of generation calls.
 When LLM calls are arranged in this way, they can be *planned* so as to a) improve the quality of generated output; b) increase cache locality on the model server.

-A SPNL query can be considered as an abstract syntax tree (AST) where each leaf node is a "message" and each interior node is one of three core operators `g`, `cross`, and `plus`.
+A span query can be considered as an abstract syntax tree (AST) where each leaf node is a "message" and each interior node is one of three core operators `g`, `cross`, and `plus`.